Automatic Data Processing, Inc. [ADP] – Mismatched value: Check Out the Fundamental Analysis

 Shifting the focus to workforce efficiency, Automatic Data Processing, Inc. [ADP] earns $244,400 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 6.41 and its Total Asset Turnover is 0.36.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 1.05 and its Current Ratio is 1.05.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 0.87, which indicates that it is 3.39% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 22.43.
-This stock, according to these metrics, is currently Oversold.
+This stock’s Beta value is currently 0.89, which indicates that it is 5.32% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 32.08.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is Automatic Data Processing, Inc. [ADP] a Reliable Buy?